kenjilopezalt/kenjilopezalt.github.io/_posts/2014-06-19-A-Foreigner's-Peking-Duck-Survival-Guide.md

 ![alt-text-here](http://kenjilopezalt.github.io/images/20140619-beijing-peking-duck-sinja-minfu-/20140619-beijing-peking-duck-sinja-minfu-02.jpg "Peking Duck Primary")

-Actually, the title of this post is sort of misleading, as it's actually not that difficult to figure out how to eat Peking duck as a foreigner.
+The title of this post is sort of misleading, as it's actually not that difficult to figure out how to eat Peking duck as a foreigner.
 The menus at the restaurants all have pictures (and barring that, you can always pantomime a duck, which serves the dual purpose of placing an order and entertaining the waitstaff), and the waitstaff will baby you through every step of the process.

 The only real decisions you need to make are a) which restaurant to go to, b) what side dishes to get, c) what quality of duck you want, and d) if you'd like it with garlic or without.